chroma-core/chroma/DEV_README.md

 # running background jobs

-1. `docker run -d --name some-rabbit -p 4369:4369 -p 5671:5671 -p 5672:5672 -p 15672:15672 rabbitmq:3` will run the rabbitmq service that sends messages from the fastapi app to the celery task.
+1. `docker run -d --name some-rabbit -p 4369:4369 -p 5671:5671 -p 5672:5672 -p 15672:15672 rabbitmq:3` will run the rabbitmq service that sends messages from the fastapi app to the celery tasks.
-2. `celery -A task.celery worker --loglevel=info` runs the celery service for processing offline jobs.
+2. `celery -A tasks.celery worker --loglevel=info` runs the celery service for processing offline jobs.
 3. Now commands can take a `.delay` to move them to a background queue.